2017-2018 Policy Debate Topic

 This year’s official topic wording is:

-Resolved: The United States federal government should substantially increase its funding and/or regulation of elementary and/or secondary education in the United States.
+Resolved: The United States federal government should do my essay for me substantially increase its funding and/or regulation of elementary and/or secondary education in the United States.

 In the Fall of 2017, students will focus on one of two aspect of the topic: